singhsidhukuldeep/singhsidhukuldeep.github.io/docs/index.md

     This doesn't mean that such feature won't be added in the future.
     *"Never say Never"*

-    But as of now neither there is a plan nor data to do so. 😢
+    But as of now there is neither plan nor data to do so. 😢

 * Why is this platform free? 🤗